JetBrains/resharper-devguide/HowTo/NavigateCode/GetTreeNodeByReference.md

 ---
+title: Get a Tree Node by Reference
 ---

-# Get a Tree Node by Reference

 **What you should know beforehand:**
 * [PSI](/HowTo/NavigateCode/NavigateCode.md#psi-basics)